Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Following this, a CNOT gate operation is executed with $q_0$ as controll qubit, operating on $q_2$.
 Subsequently, the measurement of qubit $q_2$ yields a binary outcome of 0 or 1 with equal probability, reflecting a 50% chance for each outcome, while the measurement of $q_3$ still returns 0.
 Of course, these results will only occur under ideal circumstances.
-On current NISQ devices noise falsifies these measurement outcomes.
+On current NISQ devices, noise falsifies these measurement outcomes.
-The goal of the approach in this thesis is to make use of this noise in order to distinguish between quantum computers and simulators based on their noise profile.
+The goal of the approach in this thesis is to make use of this noise to distinguish between quantum computers and simulators based on their noise profile.
 Each circuit run has been performed with 8000 shots.
 The data gathered from measuring one circuit run at 9 different steps with 8000 shots look like @measurement-data-table.